michalwilk123/elliot-chat-client/README.md

 ## Elliot
-#### Hacker like communicator with implemented Signal protocol written in python
+#### Hacker like communicator written in python with Signal End2End encryption system

 ---
 <br/>